laravel-streams/streams-core/docs/en/queries.md

 ##### Auto-caching query results

 You can also tell your model to automatically cache all unique queries by setting the `$ttl` property on your model.

+In order to enable auto-caching for queries you must add `DB_CACHE=true` to your `.env` file.

 <div class="alert alert-info">
 <strong>Note:</strong> Cache is automatically cleared for a model when any of it's records is changed.